Build-Squad/solana-ruby/README.md

 # SolanaRuby

 `SolanaRuby` is a lightweight Ruby client for interacting with the Solana blockchain through its JSON-RPC API.
-It allows developers to perform various queries on the Solana network such as fetching token balances, supply, and more.
+It allows developers to perform various queries on the Solana network such as fetching solana balance, acccount information, and more.

 TODO: Delete this and the text above, and describe your gem